• Renter Tools

 What are the most expensive neighborhoods in New York?

-Based on current rent prices, Central Park South, Empire State Building and Koreatown are the most expensive neighborhoods in New York.
+Based on current rent prices, Central Park South, Empire State Building and Lincoln Square are the most expensive neighborhoods in New York.

 Calculate Rent Affordability